tsgates/arch-wiki-markdown/wiki/Disk_Encryption.md

 In practice, it could turn out something like:

+Example 1
-Example 1: simple data encryption (internal hard drive)
+    simple data encryption (internal hard drive) using a virtual folder called "~/Private" in the user's home dir encrypted with EncFS

-    • a virtual folder called "~/Private" in the user's home dir encrypted with EncFS ├──> encrypted versions of the files stored on-disk in ~/.Private └──> unlocked on demand with dedicated passphrase
+    └──> encrypted versions of the files stored on-disk in ~/.Private
+    └──> unlocked on demand with dedicated passphrase

+Example 2
-Example 2: simple data encryption (removable media)
+    simple data encryption (removable media), an USB drive encrypted with TrueCrypt

-    • whole external USB drive encrypted with TrueCrypt └──> unlocked when attached to the computer (using dedicated passphrase + using ~/photos/2006-09-04a.jpg as covert keyfile)
+    └──> unlocked when attached to the computer (using dedicated passphrase + using ~/photos/2006-09-04a.jpg as covert keyfile)

+Example 3
-Example 3: partial system encryption
+    partial system encryption with each user's home directory encrypted with ECryptfs

-    • each user's home directory encrypted with eCryptfs └──> unlocked on login, using login passphrase
+    └──> unlocked on respective user login, using login passphrase
-    • swap and /tmp partitions encrypted with dm-crypt+LUKS └──> using automatically generated per-session throwaway key
+    └──> swap and /tmp partitions encrypted with Dm-crypt with LUKS, using an automatically generated per-session throwaway key
-    • indexing/caching of contents of /home by slocate (and similar apps) disabled
+    └──> indexing/caching of contents of /home by slocate (and similar apps) disabled.

-Example 4: system encryption
+Example 4

-    • whole hard drive except /boot partition encrypted with dm-crypt+LUKS └──> unlocked during boot, using USB stick with keyfile (shared by all users)
+    system encryption - whole hard drive except /boot partition encrypted with Dm-crypt with LUKS

-Example 5: paranoid system encryption
+    └──> unlocked during boot, using passphrases or USB stick with keyfiles
+    └──> Maybe different passphrases/keys per user - independently
+    revocable
+    └──> Maybe encryption spanning multiple drives or partition layout flexibility with LUKS on LVM

+Example 5
-    • whole hard drive encrypted with dm-crypt
+    hidden/plain system encryption - whole hard drive encrypted with plain dm-crypt
-       ├──> unlocked before boot, using dedicated passphrase + USB stick with keyfile │    (different one issued to each user - independently revocable) └──> data integrity checked before mounting
+    └──> USB-boot, using dedicated passphrase + USB stick with keyfile
+    └──> data integrity checked before mounting
-    • /boot partition located on aforementioned USB stick
+    └──> /boot partition located on aforementioned USB stick

 Many other combinations are of course possible.
 You should carefully plan what kind of setup will be appropriate for your system.